 Professionals who have the required educational requirements and relevant work experience may be eligible for immediate full status registration within the BC Institute of Agrologists (BCIA) through its Expedited Admission Program.
 Professionals must have a minimum of 15 years of agrology-related work experience from official Bachelor's graduation, not counting Master's or Ph.D. programs.

 Include with your application:

-- A resume that includes employment history with month/year
+- Your resume with employment history with month/year for each agrology-related position.

 - Letter(s) of employment for verification, with month/year and short descriptor of work duties.